Lineage 2 Crest Maker - Free L2 Clan Emblem Generator

 The Clan Leader is the only character who can register or change the crest, and the clan must reach the required level for the option to unlock (the level varies by server version — L2 Live, Classic, and Essence each set their own).
 Once registered, the new crest is immediate for the leader; other members see it on their next zone transition.

 Design tips for L2 crests.
 The wider-than-tall canvas rewards horizontal symbols: a leaping lion, a wolf in profile, two crossed swords, a longbow drawn flat.
 Vertical designs (towers, single sword pointing up) get cropped or squished.
 Keep the colour count low — the 8-bit indexed BMP format quantises everything to a 256-colour palette anyway, and clans with 3-4 strong colours read better at distance during siege scoreboards than busy 20-colour gradients.
-Alliance crests are stored separately and use the same dimensions but are rendered next to the clan crest, so colours that complement rather than clash with allies pay off in mass PvP.
+Alliance crests are stored separately and are smaller (8×12) but are rendered right next to the clan crest, so colours that complement rather than clash with allies pay off in mass PvP.

 More Guild Emblem Makers: